 First, I want to recap what I’ve done and touched at iNSIGHT.
 Since it is a design consulting firm, I’m fortunate to be exposed to many industries and different kinds of projects.

-- Product vision and prototyping for smart home-based care service
+- Product vision and prototyping for smart home-based caring service

 - Opportunity exploration for computing service provider and open data

 - Marketing and product strategy of e-scooter company

 - Handbook of designing smart homes for aging adults

 How to make others understand our research findings and insights is always a question for researchers.
 Reports and presentations are common, but in my time at iNSIGHT, we have bridged designers’ processes closer with our analysis one, and we helped clients get immersed into the data to get more sense of it.

 For our colleagues, we particularly made collaboration happen in analyzing data.
 We altered a bit of the rule of note-taking in an affinity diagram with the logic of Job to Be Done.
 For instance, we used to synthesize the common behavioral pattern in the second layer, but we tried to include the scenario and their wants.
 Therefore, the design team can reuse our analysis outcome in their design process, and it becomes a single source of truth.